-Peer on Peer abuse can take a variety of forms, and can sometimes best be viewed on a spectrum.
+Child-on-Child abuse can take a variety of forms, and can sometimes best be viewed on a spectrum.
 At one extreme are behaviours that would be defined as bullying, and which would be dealt with following the guidance in this policy; at the other are behaviours of an overt sexual nature often resulting in sexual violence.
 This type of behaviour is usually criminal and is dealt with following the guidance provided in the Safeguarding Policy.
 A bullying incident will always be treated as a child protection concern where there is reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm which warrants a response under the School's Safeguarding procedures.

-More details on peer on peer abuse can be found in the Schools Safeguarding Policy.
+More details on child-on-child abuse can be found in the School's Safeguarding Policy.